medric/dynamic-forms-ts/README.md

 ## Overview

-**Dynamic Forms TS** is a TypeScript-first utility that simplifies the creation of dynamic, type-safe forms in React.
+**TS Dynamic Forms** is a TypeScript-first utility that simplifies the creation of dynamic, type-safe forms in React.
 It generates form schemas based on TypeScript models and dynamically builds forms using [React Hook Form](https://react-hook-form.com/).
 By aligning forms with your TypeScript types, it reduces manual form setup, minimizes boilerplate, and enhances code maintainability.

 ⚠️ **Note:** This module is experimental and not ready for production use.
 It is designed for testing and exploration while evaluating its applicability to real-world scenarios.